-The suspected Oxford High School shooter appeared in court Thursday morning for a monthly hearing to confirm his placement at the Oakland County Jail while he awaits trial -- of which the date has been pushed back several months.
+The suspected Oxford High School shooter appeared virtually in court Thursday morning for a hearing to confirm his placement at the Oakland County Jail, where he awaits trial for the fatal Nov.
+30 mass shooting.

 Attorneys for Crumbley requested the trial be moved back due to a “voluminous discovery” that needs to be worked through before the trial.
 Prosecutors agreed to rescheduling the trial to January.